-Naomi Klein is a senior correspondent at The Intercept and the UBC Professor of Climate Justice at the University of British Columbia.
+Naomi Klein is Senior Contributing Writer at The Intercept and the UBC Professor of Climate Justice at the University of British Columbia.
 She was the inaugural Gloria Steinem endowed chair of media, culture and feminist studies at Rutgers University until September 2021.
 She is an award-winning journalist and best-selling author, most recently of “How to Change Everything.”
 She has also written “On Fire: The Burning Case for A Green New Deal,” “The Battle for Paradise,” “No Is Not Enough,” “This Changes Everything,” “The Shock Doctrine,” and “No Logo.”

 The hunger strike of Egypt’s Alaa Abd El Fattah overshadows Sisi’s attempt to whitewash his regime’s human rights record at COP27.